PaddelStar/Minecraft-Pony-Rig/README.md

 # Minecraft-Pony-Rig

 The model uses MineLittlePony image/skin files as the texture <b>(64x64)</b><br>
 Even though the texture needs to be 64x64, the bottom half is ignored.
-That means no unique texture for each invidual side (leg, body, wings) for now.
+That means no unique texture for each individual side (leg, body, wings) for now.

 <br>